jackinabox86/frontend-JackinaboxFork/src/assets/help/profile.md

 - **FIO Data**
   This refers to your in-game personal data, such as storage and site information.
 To access this, you can link your Prosperous Universe account by providing your username and a FIO API key.
 PRUNplanner will periodically check for updates and automatically sync the latest data from the backend.

-You can manually clear cached game and planning data at any time.
-When you open an empire or plan, the tool will automatically fetch the latest data from the backend if needed.

 ---

 # Preferences